jab/bidict/docs/learning-from-bidict.rst

-Working on :mod:`bidict` has taken me to some of the most interesting and unexpected places I've ever been to in many years of programming.
+Working on :mod:`bidict` has taken me to some of the most interesting and unexpected places I've ever gotten to visit in many years of programming.
-(When I started :mod:`bidict` almost 15 years ago,
+(When I started this project almost 15 years ago,
-I didn't know what higher-kinded types even were, let alone that I'd one day get to
+I'd never heard of things like higher-kinded types.
-`share an example with Guido
+Thanks to :mod:`bidict`, I not only came across them, I even got to `share an example with Guido
 <https://github.com/python/typing/issues/548#issuecomment-621195693>`__
-of how they're useful for bidirectional mapping types.)
+of how they might be useful for bidirectional mapping types.)

 The problem space that :mod:`bidict` inhabits is abundant with beautiful symmetries,